 In 2014, Benson became the co-founder of Mind Garden Projects; a not-for-profit that supports two schools in New Ireland Provence, Papua New Guinea.
 Through a crowd-funding campaign, Mind Garden Projects has raised over $3,500 to provide books, teacher and student resources, to ensure teachers have the resources to provide a quality education to their students.
 Mind Garden Projects continues to grow with the support of in-kind donations.

-Benson was a participant in the United States’ State Department International Visitor and Leadership Program, which involved a three week tour of the US focussing on Native American and Minority Groups across various cities and sectors.
+Benson was selected to participate in the United States’ State Department International Visitor and Leadership Program, which involved a three week tour of the US focussing on Native American and Minority Groups across various cities and sectors.

 - Youth Advisory Council to the Centenary of WWI National Board – 2012